Week 7 Plan

 Journalism oftentimes gives a voice to the voiceless.
 With audio journalism, you can hear the emotion, hear the ambient sounds, and hear the expressions of your sources.
 Now, we can do audio journalism online and not just on the radio.
 Before we learn about the logistics of audio, it is important to first understand what makes excellent audio storytelling.

-Note that for the upcoming audio assignment, you will interview someone for 5 minutes and then edit the audio to 2 minutes.
+Note that for the upcoming audio assignment, you will do an audio profile on someone.
+You will interview someone for 5 minutes and then edit the audio to 2 minutes.
+You will also take their portrait and include their portrait on the respective blog post.
 This assignment is designed to introduce you to:

 - The planning and forethought that go into audio stories